y-scope/clp-ffi-py/README.md

 matched_log_messages: List[Tuple[int, str]] = []

 # A convenience file reader class is also available to interact with a file that
-# represents an encoded CLP IR stream directly.
+# represents a CLP IR stream directly.
 with ClpIrFileReader(Path("example.clp.zst")) as clp_reader:
     for log_event in clp_reader.search(wildcard_search_query):
         matched_log_messages.append((log_event.get_timestamp(), log_event.get_log_message()))